igorlogius/igorlogius/README.md

 **[`Click here to report a bug, make a suggestion, ask a question or start a discussion`](https://github.com/igorlogius/igorlogius/issues/new/choose)**

-`If you want to ask a question or start a discussion, please first take a look at this` [small FAQ](https://github.com/igorlogius/igorlogius/blob/main/FAQ.md). `If it doesnt contains the answer/information you are looking for, feel free to open an issue.`
+`If you want to ask a question or start a discussion, please first take a look at my` [FAQ](https://github.com/igorlogius/igorlogius/blob/main/FAQ.md).

+`If you can't find the information you are looking for there, feel free to open an issue.`

 `~~~ Have a nice day ! ~~~`